 Difficulty eating certain foods

-Eating a well-balanced diet is a key factor in helping a person maintain a moderate weight.
+Eating a well-balanced diet can help a person maintain a moderate weight.
 However, when certain foods trigger flare-ups, this can make eating a nourishing diet more difficult.

 Difficulty exercising regularly

-The Centers for Disease Control and Prevention (CDC) state that adults should get at least 150 minutes of moderate intensity physical activity or 75 minutes of vigorous intensity physical activity a week.
+The Centers for Disease Control and Prevention (CDC) recommends adults aim for at least 150 minutes of moderate-intensity physical activity or 75 minutes of vigorous-intensity physical activity per week.

 Some medications for UC can cause a person to gain weight.
 These include: